Knocking at Europe's door yet on the threshold of Asia,

 LGBT in Politics.

-Although several small liberal and leftist parities have
+Although several small liberal and leftist parties have

-been supporting LGBT rights since early 2000's LGBT
+been supporting LGBT rights since the early 2000's LGBT

 people have been ignored by the big political parties